 It should also be noted that Maria was an innocent twelve year old.
 Yes, an innocent twelve year old is shot dead in a Sonic game.

 Decoy Protagonist: Eggman for the Dark side is this gameplay-wise.
 Four of his levels are in the first half of the game, but aside from boss fights he only gets one level in the second half.

 Deface of the Moon/Detonation Moon: Eggman blows up half of the moon with just six of the seven Chaos Emeralds, threatening to do the same to any country that doesn't submit to him.
 (Oddly, it's perfectly fine in some later entries, and still half-blown-up in others.)

 Do Not Adjust Your Set: In the second variation Eggman hijacks the airwaves to announce his ultimatum: twenty-four hours until he destroys the earth unless the world leaders agree to surrender it to him.
 And in the third variation however, in the last story after all of the Chaos emeralds have been gathered the airwaves are hijacked once again only this time it's showing a tape of the late Gerald Robotnik giving his Final Speech which outlines his Colony Drop aimed at earth.

-Don't Touch It, You Idiot!: Inside the space shuttle, Sonic tells this to Knuckles when the latter pulls the lever to get the remaining pieces of the Master Emerald after the shuttle hits a meteor.
+Don't Touch It, You Idiot!: Inside the space shuttle, Sonic tells Knuckles not to touch the lever to get the remaining pieces of the Master Emerald after the shuttle hits a meteor.
+Knuckles does it anyways.